hexdump0815/imagebuilder/doc/chromebooks/installation/basic-installation.md

 _Tip. the chromebook partiotion will be the one without partition with "/"_

+emmc disks can usually easily identified by the fact that there are also the following two (not to be used) devices for them as well: mmcblkxboot0, mmcblkxboot1

 _Note. the internal memory is often (but not always) ```mmcblk1``` or ```mmcblk0``` but_

 2. Export the target disk